Dead Ram Walking: Treating Sick Sheep Symptoms

 I checked on him every few hours throughout the day, but no change.
-In fact, he just lay there with his head down and flies swarming him.
+In fact, he just laid there with his head down and flies swarming him.

 At that point, I started to worry about flystrike because he was so still.
-Several times a day I kept up with the oral drenches, switching between fresh water, and sometimes using electrolytes.
+Several times a day, I kept up with the oral drenches, switching between fresh water and electrolytes.
 I tried giving him yogurt to restart the rumen, but that didn’t help.